Victor Loturi

-Victor Loturi (born May 21, 2001) is a Canadian professional soccer player who plays as a midfielder for Ross County.
+Victor Lokai Loturi (born May 21, 2001) is a Canadian professional soccer player who plays as a midfielder for Major League Soccer club CF Montréal and the Canada national team.

 Club career

 Early career

 Loturi began playing organized soccer at age nine with local club Calgary Northside SC, where he played until 2018.
 In 2017, he represented Alberta at the 2017 Canada Summer Games.
 In winter 2018, Loturi joined the Calgary Foothills FC Generation Program.

 Cavalry FC

 Loturi signed with Canadian Premier League club Cavalry FC on April 17, 2019, he was the club's youngest player that season.
-He made his debut on May 18 against Pacific FC in a Canadian Championship match.
+He made his debut on May 15 against Pacific FC in a Canadian Championship match.
 On July 1, 2019, Loturi made his league debut for Cavalry in a 3–1 loss to Pacific FC.

 Mount Royal and Calgary Foothills

 After departing Cavalry FC, Victor Loturi attended Mount Royal University where his U Sports season was ended due to the COVID-19 pandemic.
 He had also been expected to play for his former youth club Calgary Foothills in USL League Two until the season was also cancelled due to the pandemic.